StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

   concepts to the given exercise, but needs to be revised to demonstrate mastery.
 * **⚠**:
-  The solution references a few relevant concepts covered in class, but does not demonstrate satisfactory understanding of how to apply them to solve the given exercise.
+  The solution references some of the relevant concepts covered in class, but does not demonstrate satisfactory understanding of how to apply them to solve the given exercise.
 * **✘**:
-  The solution demonstrates negligible understanding of the relevant concepts covered in class.
+  The solution demonstrates negligible understanding of the relevant concepts covered in class or how to apply them to the given exercise.

 These may be similarly revised and appealed as other solutions, but cannot be attempted in office hours.